Exa-Networks/exabgp/README.md

 ##Support

 We try to be reactive to any problem raised, and hopefully are not too bad at it.
-Bug will be fixed when reported.
-Some organisation are however enable to deploy an applicatoin without commercial support, therefore it is available if your organisation requires it.
+Some organisation are however unable to deploy an applicatoin without commercial support, therefore it is available if your organisation requires it but is by no way required.

 ##Related Projects